KeanuVentura/CookingUpInsights/README.md

-# Cooking Up Insights: How Time Affects Taste and What Predicts Calories
+# Cooking Up Insights: How Rushing Affects Rating and What Predicts Calories

 **Author:** Keanu Ventura